-Separatist rebels storm China's consulate in Pakistan, two police killed
+Rebels storm China's consulate in Pakistan amid gunfire and explosion

 A gun battle broke out with the two other attackers trying to enter the consulate’s visa section, but they were also killed, he said.

-At least three cars parked near the embassy were destroyed in the initial blast.
+At least three cars parked near the embassy were destroyed in a blast.
 A helicopter hovered over the area for hours after the attack.

 A spokesman for the BLA confirmed there were three attackers.